Marin Rowing Association: Masters Team

 In 1984, Jana Barto and Joan Corbett started a masters rowing program for adult women.
-Originally the rowers were parents of the junior men and women, but today that original program has split into beginning, intermediate and advanced levels for men and women, with the competitive/advanced level winning numerous gold medals at State Championship races, the Masters Nationals and the FISA World Regatta.
+Originally the rowers were parents of the junior men and women, but today that original program has split into Novice, B-level competitive, and A-level competitive men and women, with the competitive/advanced level winning numerous gold medals at State Championship races, the Masters Nationals and the FISA World Regatta.

+The Marin Masters team is split into Novice, B-level, and A-level.

+The Marin Masters have a long-standing history of success at numerous national and international regattas.
+These include Head of the Charles Regatta, San Diego Crew Classic, Henley Masters Regatta and more.

 At the 2013 Head of the Charles Regatta, the Marin Masters came home with six wins.
 The Men's Senior Master 8+ boat (50 and over) finished first and set a new course record of 15:29.87.
 For the third year in a row, the Women's Senior Master 8+ boat (50 and over) finished in first place and also set a new course record of 17:35.75.
 In the Senior Veteran Single (70 and over), Landon Carter earned a gold medal.
 In the 4+s, the Men's Master 4+ (40 and over) and the Women's Senior Master 4+ (50 and over) both won with the women's four earning another course record.
 The Men's Veteran 4+ (70 and over) won gold.

 2013 was the first year the Marin Rowing Association won the Head of the Charles Team Points Trophy, an honor usually only earned by accomplished collegiate rowing teams.

 In 2014 Marin came home with one first place finish in the Men's Senior Master 50+ Eight.

 At the 2015 San Diego Crew Classic, Marin took first and third in the Men's Club Eight, a feat never completed before at the crew classic.

 At the 2015 Henley Master's regatta, Marin came home with wins in the Men's E4+ and F4+.